ymzuiku/svelte-zero-api/README.md

 # Other

-Concerned about perforamnce?
+Concerned about performance?
 See [performance benchmarks](./PerformanceBenchmarks.md)